blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### General Skills
 Some skills are general in nature, and may apply to a wide variety of situations.
 When a feat, lineage, or class grants you proficiency in a skill, it will likely be in general skills.
 They are listed explicitly below.
-- Acrobatics
+- Acrobatics - Acts of agility such as performing a backflip or landing from a great height.
-- Animal Handling
+- Animal Handling - Befriending, calming, or commanding animals.
-- Arcana
-- Arcana
-- Athletics
+- Arcana - Recalling knowledge related to subjects of a magical nature.
+- Athletics - Acts of controlled strength such as climbing, wrestling, or wrestling something from a creature's hand.
-- Deception
+- Deception - Leading others to arrive at counterfactual conclusions.
-- History
+- History - Recalling facts about past events, especially common sense and obscure trivia.
-- Insight
+- Insight - Detecting deception in others.
-- Intimidation
+- Intimidation - Motivating through fear.
-- Investigation
-- Medicine
+- Investigation - Finding patterns or searching through complex information such as a drawer full of items, clues at a murder scene, or a particular book in a library.
+- Medicine - Knowing of illnesses, their remedies, and experience administering them successfully.
-- Nature
+- Nature - Knowing of the diversity nature and it's workings.
-- Perception
-- Performance
-- Persuasion
-- Performance
+- Perception - Making out figures in the distance, what people are saying a room over, and the distinctly nutty flavor of cyanide.
+- Performance - Miming, acting, singing, or dancing.
+Any act which aims not to deceive, but to inspire awe or interest.
-- Persuasion
+- Persuasion - Motivation through convincing factual statements.
-- Religion
+- Religion - Knowledge of deities, holy and unholy traditions, and the lore of fiends and celestials.
-- Sleight of Hand
+- Sleight of Hand - Agility of your hands to perform tricks, pickpocket, and otherwise use exceptionally fine motor skills.
-- Stealth
+- Stealth - Knowing how to not be seen.
-- Survival
+- Survival - Learning to track, hunt, skin, tan, slaughter, trap, locate clean water, and navigate using the stars.

 ## Lineage
 Your lineage describes both the physical traits and cultural traditions handed down to you by your ancestors.
 Naturally, these details are mutable.
 That said, here’s the unskilled human.
+Additional lineages can be found in supplemental books.

 ### Human
 **Languages:** Common